-We will include safeguarding as part of our Relationships, Health and Sex Education curriculum which will be compulsory from September 2020.
+We will include safeguarding as part of our Relationships, Health and Sex Education curriculum which became compulsory from the beginning of the summer term 2021.
 The DfE has published statutory guidance in relation to relationships education.

 The School will use the curriculum to provide opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that pupils have a range of contacts and strategies to ensure their own protection and understand the importance of protecting others.
 Systems have been established to support the empowerment of children to talk to a range of staff when they are in difficulty and to raise comments, complaints and feedback about their school experience and any other external issues which affect their wellbeing.
 Children will be listened to, heard and their concerns will be taken seriously and acted upon as appropriate.
 Records will be kept of reported incidents in line with guidance.